| | | | |

 Iron-On Vinyl Types Explained

-Iron-on vinyl (called heat transfer vinyl by other brands) is used on soft surfaces like fabrics.
+Iron-on vinyl (also called heat transfer vinyl by other brands) is used on soft surfaces like fabric.
 It can also be used on wood.

 Iron-On Vinyl